About Watercraft Inspections

 Motorized and trailered watercraft launching in Blue Mesa Reservoir are required to be inspected for aquatic invasive species prior to launching, and if necessary, decontaminated in accordance with procedures set by the Colorado Division of Wildlife.
 In addition to the mandatory inspection prior to launch, boaters are encouraged to get an exit inspection to verify the watercraft has been cleaned, drained, and dried.

 Boaters can stay out overnight on the reservoir, camp on beaches defined for overnight camping or camp at designated boat-in campgrounds.

-The following watercraft require an inspection before and after launch: house boats, cabin cruisers, pontoon boats, large open boats, small open boats with a gas or electric motor, ski boats, wakeboard boats, sailboats, personal watercraft (jet skis), and any watercraft that requires the trailer to enter the water.
-These watercraft are required to launch from the ramps at Elk Creek, Lake Fork, Stevens Creek or Iola.
+- House boats, cabin cruisers, pontoon boats, large open boats, small open boats with a gas or electric motor, ski boats, wakeboard boats, sailboats, personal watercraft (jet skis), and any watercraft that requires the trailer to enter the water.
+These watercraft are required to launch from the ramps at Elk Creek, Lake Fork, Stevens Creek, or Iola.

-Watercraft in this category will be issued a pink beach launch pass at the inspection station.
-The following types of watercraft may qualify: Hobie Cat sailboats, small to medium sailboats, watercraft categorized as hand-launched that have a gas powered/water cooled motor and other watercraft that do not meet the hand-launched criteria but cannot safely and reasonably launch from cement launch ramps.
+- Boats may be launched at Iola, Old Stevens, North Willow, Bay of Chickens, Dillon Pinnacles, and Sapinero beaches with special authorizations from Blue Mesa inspection stations.
+The following types of watercraft may qualify: small to medium sailboats, hand-launched craft with a gas powered/water cooled motor, and other watercraft.
 Watercraft are required to arrive at an inspection station before closing to get an exit inspection.

-• Keep your boat drained and dry by arriving with bilge plugs and ballast bags pulled
+- Keep your boat drained and dry (pull your bilge plugs and ballast bags).

-• Arrive with Colorado green wire seal and green wire seal receipt
+- Arrive with Colorado green wire seal and receipt.